 Treats can be even more fun to make at home than regular meals, as there’s more flexibility when the food items aren’t responsible for the bulk of your dog’s daily nutritional intake.

-A simple meat jerky can be made by slicing raw chicken, beef, or another favorite protein into super-thin slices, on the grain.
+A simple meat jerky can be made by slicing raw chicken, beef, or another favorite protein into super-thin slices on the grain.
 An eighth of an inch works.
+You can even boil chicken for dogs.
 Preheat the oven to 200 degrees.
 Spray a pan lightly with nonstick spray, or line the pan with a Silpat.
 Then bake the meat slices for about two hours, or till they’re the desired consistency.
 Allow jerky to cool.
 Then slice with scissors into bite-sized portions.
 Store in an airtight container for a few weeks, or keep in the freezer for several months.

 Be Sure You’re Doing it Right

 Dr. Mollica says protein is vital, “but not the be all end all.
 Carbs, fat, fiber, vitamins, minerals, and amino acids are all equally important.”
-Nutritionally balanced supplements are a good consideration, especially if homemade meals will be served on a permanent basis.
+Nutritionally balanced supplements are a reasonable consideration, especially if homemade meals are served permanently.

 Homemade Dog Food for Your Pet